NeurIPS 2022 Guidance for Workshop Proposals

 The two pages (or fewer) for information about organizers must include:

 The names, affiliations, and email addresses of the organizers, with one-paragraph statements of their research interests, areas of expertise, and experience in organizing workshops and related events.
+Please indicate what other workshops (if any) are concurrently being proposed by an organizer.

 A list of Programme Committee members, with an indication of which members have already agreed.
 Organizers should do their best to estimate the number of submissions (especially for recurring workshops) in order to (a) ensure a sufficient number of reviewers so that each paper receives 3 reviews, and (b) anticipate that no one is committed to reviewing more than 3 papers.
-This practice is likely to ensure on-time and more thorough and thoughtful reviews.
+This practice is likely to ensure on-time and more comprehensive and thoughtful reviews.

 Hybrid Plan (Optional; one-page max): Workshop organizers who are interested in having an in-person meeting or some hybrid of in-person and online format may propose what aspects would be held in person, the location(s), discuss feasibility from the public health perspective, and logistics (including what support you’d need from the NeurIPS foundation).
 The NeurIPS foundation and Workshop Chairs may support some of these initiatives if it is safe to do so.
-By default otherwise, all workshops will be held virtually.

 Assessment Process and Criteria

 The workshop chairs will appoint a number of reviewers who will provide written assessments of the proposals against the criteria listed above.
-Their reports will be considered by the workshop chairs who will jointly decide upon the selected workshops (subject to the notes on COIs listed below).
+Reviewers reports will be considered by the workshop chairs who will jointly decide upon the selected workshops (subject to the notes on COIs listed below).
 The final decisions will be made by the workshop chairs via consensus and judgment; we will not simply add up scores assigned to all the criteria.

 Hard Constraints/Workshop Requirements